thephpleague/route/docs/unstable/middleware.md

 {
     public function process(ServerRequestInterface $request, RequestHandlerInterface $handler): ResponseInterface {
-        // determine authentication and/or authorisation
-        // ...

-        // if user has auth, use the request handler to continue to the next
-        // middleware and ultimately reach your route callable if ($auth === true) {
+        if ($auth === true) {
             return $handler->handle($request);
         }

-        // if user does not have auth, possibly return a redirect response,
-        // this will not continue to any further middleware and will never
-        // reach your route callable
         return new RedirectResponse(/* .. */);
     }
 }